idibidiart/react-native-responsive-grid/README.md

 `full` may be supplied as prop to Column.
 It sets the the column's width to 100% of the computed or absolute width of its parent view.
 It also sets hAlign on the column to 'stretch' which horizontally stretches its children to fill its width, unless hAlign is explicitly supplied with another value.

 `wrap` may be supplied as prop to Row.
 Currently, `flexWrap: 'wrap'` has known issues in React Native (see: [https://github.com/facebook/react-native/issues/8960](https://github.com/facebook/react-native/issues/8960)).
-So the default is 'nowrap' unless `wrap` is provided as prop on the row.
+So the default is '' unless `wrap` is provided as prop on the row.

 These make up the basic rules.
 As you can see the number of rules is _far_ fewer than with bare-bone Flex.
 This makes it a much simpler task to create sophisticated dynamic layout behavior (fewer knobs and switches.)